-In Los Angeles County, anyone who was in foster care on their 18th birthday gets Medi-Cal medical insurance until they turn 26.
-This means that you can go to any doctor who accepts Medi-Cal and you do not have to be in a managed care plan unless you choose to.
-Everyone who receives Medi-Cal has an aid code; the aid code for those who were in foster care at age 18 is 4M.
+If you are in California and you are in foster care or you aged out of foster care, you have Medi-Cal until age 26.
+(Your school or employer may offer you other medical insurance options, and you can choose to take them if you can afford them.
+But you automatically have Medi-Cal for free until you turn 26.)
+This means that you can go to any doctor who accepts Medi-Cal.
+Everyone who receives Medi-Cal has an aid code; the aid code for those who were in foster care is 4M.
 It is important to have the 4M aid code so you get the right coverage.

 Does it matter where I was in foster care?

 If you were in foster care in another state on your 18th birthday and now live in California, you are entitled to Medi-Cal in the California county where you currently live.
 If you were in foster care on your 18th birthday anywhere in California, you are entitled to Medi-Cal in the California county where you currently live.

 Where do I apply if I don’t already have Medi-Cal?

 Apply at the county welfare or public assistance office in the county where you currently live.
 In Los Angeles, you may also call 626.927.2690.
 You should not apply through Covered California — it does not work for former foster youth.